Qiupalong

 Qiupalong (IPA: //ˌtɕʰuˈpaːloŋ//; 秋扒龙 (Qiūpálóng, dragon from the Qiupa Formation)) is an extinct genus of ornithomimosaurian theropod that was discovered in the Late Cretaceous Qiupa Formation of Henan, China.
 The genus contains a single species, Q. henanensis, the specific epithet for which was named for the province of Henan.
 Uniquely, Qiupalong is one of the few Late Cretaceous non-avian dinosaurs known from both Asia and Laramidia.
-Specimens from Alberta and Russia have been referred to the genus without being assigned to the type species or suggested to be similar to it.
+A specimen from Alberta has been referred to the genus without being assigned to the type species or suggested to be similar to it.
+A fossil of an ornithomimid similar to Qiupalong has also been described from Russian Far East.